Bigsy/redimize/README.md

 A Clojure library that provides two level caching to core.memoize then redis on cache miss

 ## Usage
+If no expire value passed defaults to 1 hour, passing -1 expiry disables ttl
 ```
 (defn slowly [n]
   (Thread/sleep 5000)